-COURSE TITLE: MEDICAL TERMINOLOGY Grades 10-12; 1 Credit; 36 weeks COURSE DESCRIPTION: In this course, students will develop skills necessary for decoding of commonly used medical terms.
+COURSE TITLE: MEDICAL TERMINOLOGY

+COURSE DESCRIPTION: In this course, students will develop skills necessary for decoding of commonly used medical terms.
 Students will learn the meaning of medical suffixes, prefixes, and word roots.
 Students will learn terminology associated with the body systems, diseases and disorders of those systems.
 Students will be expected to use correct spelling and pronunciation of medical terms they have learned.
 Students will also learn common medical abbreviations.
 This course is a self-paced course.
-(May be available for college credit) Greater Southeast Dual Credit College Credit Courses through NDSCS ITV from High School (Online from SRCTC) COURSE TITLE: MEDICAL TERMINOLOGY/ BOTE 171 DUAL CREDIT (Fall or Spring Semesters) through Southeast Region career & Technology Center Wahpeton Grades 10-12; (1/2) High school/ (4) college credit(s); 18 weeks.
-PREREQUISITES: none COURSE DESCRIPTION: Study of prefixes, suffixes, and root words of medical terms and their meaning, spelling, and pronunciation.
+(May be available for college credit)

+Greater Southeast Dual Credit College Credit Courses through NDSCS ITV from High School (Online from SRCTC)

+COURSE TITLE: MEDICAL TERMINOLOGY/ BOTE 171 DUAL CREDIT (Fall & Spring

+Semesters) through Southeast Region career & Technology Center Wahpeton

+Grades 10-12; (1/2) high school/ (4) college credit(s); 18 weeks.

+COURSE DESCRIPTION: Study of prefixes, suffixes, and root words of medical terms and their meaning, spelling, and pronunciation.
 Emphasis on building a working medical vocabulary based on body systems.
 Study of the location, functions, and terminology of the organs of the various systems of the body.
 This course is taken online through SRCTC Wahpeton and NDSCS.

+Prerequisites/Corequisites: None

+Student Cost: approximately \$332.40 (\$83.10/college credit)

+COURSE TITLE: CONCEPTS OF FITNESS AND WELLNESS (HPER 100) (Spring

+Semester) through Southeast Region career & Technology Center Wahpeton

+Grades 10-12; (1/2) high School/2 college credit(s) 18 weeks

+COURSE DESCRIPTION: A course designed for students of all ages that teaches the facts about exercise and physical fitness.
+This course is designed to teach the student the role of physical activity in maintaining adequate health and improved quality of life.
+This course also teaches students how to assess, develop and implement a complete lifetime fitness and wellness program and its components.
+The course is designed to incorporate these ideas through lecture and activity.

+Prerequisites/Corequisites: None

+Student Cost: approximately \$166.20 (\$83.10/college credit)

-COURSE TITLE: PREVENTION AND CARE OF SPORTS RELATED INJURIES (HPER 207) (Semester TBD) through Southeast Region career & Technology Center Wahpeton Grades 10-12; (1/2) High school/ (3) college credit(s); 18 weeks.
-PREREQUISITES: None COURSE DESCRIPTION: This course will provide students with the principles of athletic training.
+COURSE TITLE: PREVENTION AND CARE OF SPORTS RELATED INJURIES (HPER 207)

+(Fall and Spring) through Southeast Region career & Technology Center Wahpeton

+Grades 10-12; (1/2) high school/ (3) college credit(s); 18 weeks.

+COURSE DESCRIPTION: This course will provide students with the principles of athletic training.
 Students will learn prevention, recognition, treatment of athletic injuries, organization and administration of athletic training and basic taping techniques.

+Prerequisites/Corequisites: None

-Student Cost: approximately \$240.36 (\$80.12/college credit) Programs and courses are offered as a partnership between the Public Schools of Campbell/Tintah, Ellendale, Fairmount, Hankinson, Lidgerwood, Lisbon, North Sargent, Oakes, Richland #44, Sargent Central, Wahpeton, Wyndmere and the Southeast Region Career/Tech.
+Student Cost: approximately \$249.30 (\$83.10/college credit)

+Programs and courses are offered as a partnership between the Public Schools of Campbell-Tintah, Edgeley, Ellendale, Fairmount, Hankinson, Lidgerwood, Lisbon, Milnor, North Sargent, Oakes, Richland #44, Sargent Central, Wahpeton, Wyndmere and the Southeast Region Career/Tech.
 Center

+^{}Tuition and fee amounts will vary slightly when 2021-2022 rates are finalized.